-Third, this Act adds provisions to guide determinations of incapacity, which is important because surrogates' authority to make health-care decisions for patients typically commences when patients lack capacity to make decisions for themselves.
-The Act modernizes the definition of capacity so that it accounts for the functional abilities of an individual and clarifies that the individual may lack capacity to make one decision but retain capacity to make other decisions.
-In addition, recognizing the growth of allied health professions, and that a variety of health-care professionals may have training and expertise in assessing capacity, the Act expands the list of health-care professionals who are recognized as being able to determine that an individual lacks capacity.

-Fourth, this Act authorizes the use of advance directives exclusively for mental health care.
-Since the 1993 Act, many states have authorized such advance directives, sometimes called "psychiatric advance directives."
-Among other things, these allow individuals with chronic mental health challenges to provide specific instructions as to their preferences for mental health care and to choose to allow those instructions to be binding in the event of an acute mental health crisis.
+4 Third, this Act adds provisions to guide determinations of incapacity, which is important because

+- 5 surrogates' authority to make health-care decisions for patients typically commences when - 6 patients lack capacity to make decisions for themselves.
+The Act modernizes the definition of - 7 capacity to account for the functional abilities of an individual and clarify that an individual may - 8 lack capacity to make one decision but retain capacity to make other decisions.
+In addition, - 9 recognizing the growth of allied health professions, and that a variety of health-care - 10 professionals may have training and expertise in assessing capacity, the Act expands the list of - health-care professionals who are recognized as being able to determine that an individual lackscapacity. - 12 13 - 14 Fourth, this Act authorizes the use of advance directives exclusively for mental health care.
+Since - 15 the 1993 Act, many states have authorized such advance directives, sometimes called - 16 "psychiatric advance directives".
+Among other things, these allow individuals with chronic - 17 mental health challenges to provide specific instructions as to their preferences for mental health - 18 care and to choose to allow those instructions to be binding in the event of an acute mental health - 19 crisis. - 20

-Fifth, this Act modernizes default surrogate provisions that allow family members and certain other people close to a patient to make decisions in the event the patient lacks capacity and has not appointed a health-care agent.
-The new default surrogate provisions update the priority list in the 1993 Act to reflect a broader array of relationships and family structures.
-They also provide additional options to address disagreements among default surrogates who have equal priority.
+21 Fifth, this Act modernizes default surrogate provisions that allow family members and certain

+- 22 other people close to a patient to make decisions in the event the patient lacks capacity and has - 23 not appointed a health-care agent.
+The new default surrogate provisions update the priority list - from the 1993 Act to reflect a broader array of relationships and family structures. - 25
-Sixth, this Act substantially updates the model form included in the 1993 Act.
-The revised form is designed to be readily understandable and accessible to diverse populations.
-In addition, it creates a new opportunity for individuals to share a range of information that can be used to guide future health-care decisions.
-Many commentators have expressed concern that instructions included in advance directives focus exclusively on preferences for particular treatments, and do not provide health-care professionals or surrogates with the type of information about patients' goals and values that could be used to make value-congruent decisions when novel or unexpected situations arise.
-Responding to these concerns, the new form provides options for individuals to indicate goals and values, in addition to specific treatment preferences.

-This Act is intended to supersede the 1993 Act.
-A state enacting it would repeal that Act or any other statute governing the issues addressed in this Act.
+26 Sixth, this Act substantially updates the model form included in the 1993 Act.
+The revised form

+- is designed to be readily understandable and accessible to diverse populations.
+In addition, it - 28 creates a new opportunity for individuals to share a range of information that can be used to - 29 guide future health-care decisions.
+Many commentators have expressed concern that instructions - 30 included in advance directives focus exclusively on preferences for particular treatments, and do - 31 not provide health-care professionals or surrogates with the type of information about patients' - 32 goals and values that could be used to make value-congruent decisions when novel or - 33 unexpected situations arise.
+Responding to these concerns, the new form provides an opportunity - 34 for individuals to indicate goals and values, in addition to specific treatment preferences. - 35 - 36 This Act is intended to supersede the 1993 Act.
+A state enacting it would repeal that Act or any - 37 other statute governing the issues addressed in this Act.